TrueGRF/TrueGRF/README.md

 npm run build
 ```

-Alternatively for the last step, you can do `npm start` for development.
+Alternatively for the last step, you can do `npm run dev` for development.